-Dr. Lopez no longer performs coronal browlifts where an incision is made about 4-6 inches behind the hairline and the brows are elevated by removing excess skin.
+Dr. Lopez and Dr. Perro no longer perform coronal browlifts where an incision is made about 4-6 inches behind the hairline and the brows are elevated by removing excess skin.
 The endoscopic browlift has replaced the coronal browlift to Dr. Lopez’s practice because of the many advantages discussed above.

 5) Should all browlifts be done endoscopically?
 Absolutely not.
-Dr. Lopez individualizes the procedure to each patient.
+We individualize the procedure to each patient.
 Factors that determine what kind of browlift is best for the patient include heaviness of the brows, gender, position of the hairline and severity of forehead wrinkles

 6) How long does a browlift last?
 The longevity of the benefits of a browlift is dependent on many factors to include general health, sun exposure, tobacco use, and genetics.
 In general the brows will always be at a higher position for the rest of your life than if you had not had the surgery.

 9) Will a browlift get rid of these deep frown lines between my eyes?
 Frown lines are a common reason that patients seek browlifts..
 Frown lines are more often the effect of the corrugator and procerus muscles.
-Dr. Lopez will treat these muscles during the browlift surgery in order to improve the frown lines.
+Dr. Lopez and Dr. Perro will treat these muscles during the browlift surgery in order to improve the frown lines.
 Some of the deepest lines may not completely resolve, however they will be significantly improved.
-Dr. Lopez can add a finishing touch with a filler or a resurfacing option to provide an optimal result.
+Dr. Lopez and Dr. Perro can add a finishing touch with a filler or a resurfacing option to provide an optimal result.